 Corporate Compliance / Outside General Counsel

-In addition to representing large global companies, Mr. White also serves as "outside general counsel" for several mid-sized, privately held companies, including several manufacturers and distributors that have business operations throughout the world.
-For instance, Mr. White is currently advising European manufacturers and distributors on the business, legal, and regulatory issues that arise from operating a U.S. subsidiary or otherwise doing business in the United States.
+In addition to representing large global companies, Jeff also serves as "outside general counsel" for several mid-sized, privately-held companies, including several manufacturers and distributors that have business operations throughout the world.
+For instance, he is currently advising European manufacturers and distributors on the business, legal, and regulatory issues that arise from operating a U.S. subsidiary or otherwise doing business in the United States.
+As part of these efforts, Jeff has worked with economic development agencies that support direct foreign investment into the United States.
+This includes guidance for manufacturers who wish to set up successful operations, a topic he shared insight on during an episode of CERCONOMY.
 His experience is wide ranging as he has provided business advice on issues such as product development, product recall, workplace safety/OSHA, contracting/terms and conditions, supply chain issues, and conflict minerals' compliance.

-Mr. White is past chair of the firm's Appellate Practice Group, which was honored in 2014 as Connecticut's premiere appellate group by the Connecticut Law Tribune.
+Jeff is past chair of the firm's Appellate Practice Group, which was honored in 2014 as Connecticut's premiere appellate group by the Connecticut Law Tribune.
 He has been involved in over 50 appeals and has argued before the United States Court of Appeals for the Second Circuit and the state appellate courts in Connecticut, New York and Maryland.
-Most notably, Mr. White successfully argued before the Connecticut Supreme Court in an antitrust case arising out of a proposed $1 billion waterfront project.
+Most notably, Jeff successfully argued before the Connecticut Supreme Court in an antitrust case arising out of a proposed $1 billion waterfront project.

-Prior to joining Robinson+Cole, Mr. White clerked for the Honorable Ellen Ash Peters, retired Connecticut Supreme Court chief justice.
+Prior to joining Robinson+Cole, Jeff clerked for the Honorable Ellen Ash Peters, retired Connecticut Supreme Court chief justice.